 - Validity date of the diagram

-- Location: Evacuation diagrams must be displayed in locations where they are most visible and accessible to occupants during an emergency
+- Location: Evacuation diagrams must be displayed in locations where they are most visible and accessible to occupants & visitors.

-- Position: diagrams must be positioned between 1200mm and 1600mm above the ground
+- Position: Evacuation diagrams must be positioned between 1200mm and 1600mm above the finished floor level.

-- Orientation: diagrams must be orientated according to each “You Are Here” location as per AS3745.
+- Orientation: Evacuation Diagrams must be orientated according to each “You Are Here” location.

 The precise location and exact number of evacuation diagrams required will be determined by your Emergency Planning Committee.